Trainable Weight Averaging: Accelerating Training and Improving Generalization: Numerical Experiments

-We compare the execution time of different subspace extraction methods in Table \ref{tab:extraction}.
-Specifically, we experiment with the ResNet-50 model on ImageNet and a total of 300 historical solutions as in Section \ref{sec:img-classification}.
-We set the extracted dimensionality for PCA to 40, as suggested by \cite{li2022low}.
-We observe that our decentralization and normalization approach dramatically shortens the extraction time by orders of magnitude, leading to significant savings on float numerical operations.
+We compare the execution time of different subspace construction methods in Table~\ref{tab:extraction}.
+Specifically, we experiment with the ResNet-50 model on ImageNet and a total of 60 historical solutions as specified in Section~\ref{sec:img-classification}.
+We configure the number of GPUs to four.
+Our results show that compared with the orthogonalization approach in the previous conference version~\citep{li2023trainable}, the decentralization and normalization approach dramatically reduces the extraction time by orders of magnitude, resulting in significant savings in floating-point numerical operations.
+This improvement is due to the orthogonalization approach being a sequential process—obtaining orthogonal vectors one by one—while our decentralization and normalization method can be efficiently executed in parallel.